neard/neard/README.md

 ## About

-Neard is an Integrated Web Development Tools environment combining :
+Neard is a portable WAMP software stack involving :

 ### Binaries